kingahmedino/Flutter-Developer-Technical-Test/README.md

 Also, to help us get a feel of how you work, be sure to make increamental git commits as you move.
 We will be checking the git history to understand your process.

-You are free to show off your creativity in any way you like but also adhere to the reference we have provided.
+You are free to show off your creativity in any way you like but it is important that you adhere to the reference we have provided.
 All assets needed are provided in the assets folder.
 Also, this is meant to be a test easy enough to finish in a couple of hours but also challenging enough to show off your skills.
+So keep it simple, but show off what you need to show off.